- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 In the examples, we can see the calculation of the difference between the current and previous temperatures, as well as the translation of speed from km/h to m/h.

-In Monitor you can view historical data in tabular form with real-time updates for several devices in bulk.
-The table in Monitor looks as follows.
+In the Data stream analyzer, you can view historical data in tabular form with real-time updates for several devices in bulk.
+The table in the Data stream analyzer looks as follows.

 When you hover over a value, you will see a tooltip that shows the generation time on the device and the reception time on the server.